mk12/euler/README.md

 ### Rust solutions

-Compile an individual solution (ideally with `prefer-dynamic` and optimizations enabled), and then execute the resulting binary.
+Compile `test.rs` and run the resulting executable with no arguments to check and benchmark all solutions.
+To just look at one solution, supply the problem's number as a command-line argument.

 ### Julia solutions

-Use `julia test.jl` to check all the solutions, or run `julia test.jl N` to time the Nth solution (this will run the program twice and time the second invocation so that jitting time isn't included).
-Alternatively, fire up the REPL and type `import problem_N`.
+Use `julia test.jl` or `julia test.jl N` the same way that you use the Rust binary.

 ## License